 Thrust, thrusted

-Thrusted is not a dictionary-recognized word.
-The verb thrust is uninflected in its past-tense, past-participle, and perfect-tense forms.
-So, for example, “I was thrust into the spotlight,” “I have thrust myself into the spotlight,” and “I thrust myself into the spotlight yesterday” are all correct.
-Though such instances of thrust may sound a little funny, they are correct according to all the dictionaries we checked.
+The verb thrust is uninflected in the past tense and as a past participle.
+For example, “I was thrust into the spotlight,” “I have thrust myself into the spotlight,” and “I thrust myself into the spotlight yesterday” are all conventionally correct.
+Thrusted is an old variant that has never caught on in general usage, and it is rare in edited writing.

 Examples